-While we were in Playa Gigante in June this year helping out with the construction of the new Gigante Community Health Center, we wanted to see if there were any eco-tourism opportunities in town to help out the local women getting vocational training and education assistance through our friends’ humanitarian non-profit SweetWater Fund.
-And, we wanted to support the community-driven development efforts of the group of international surfers who helped the local people realize their dream of local medical care with the Gigante Community Health Center, Project Waves of Optimism (also known as “Project WOO”).
+While we were in Playa Gigante in June this year assisting with the construction of the new Gigante Community Health Center, we wanted to see if there were any eco-tourism opportunities in town to assist the local women getting vocational training and education assistance through our friends’ humanitarian non-profit SweetWater Fund.
+We wanted to support the community-driven development efforts of the group of international surfers who helped the local people realize their dream of local medical care with the Gigante Community Health Center, Project Waves of Optimism (also known as “Project WOO”).

 - What species of howler monkeys live in Playa Gigante?